burninrubber0/burninrubber0.github.io/_posts/2025-02-18-blur-ps3-recovery.md

 Technically there could be more, but these are the ones present in the missing data.

 I built a small program that reads a file containing PowerPC instructions, breaks them down into their constituent parts, and outputs a new file with the necessary adjustments.
-The r2-based load instructions proved easy since at least in this block, the change to the value of `D` was a constant 0x3E8.
+The r2-based load instructions proved easy to adjust since at least in this block, the change to the value of `D` is a constant 0x3E8.

 Branch instructions were harder to handle.
 I ended up having to build a map of branch target addresses with the change to `LL` required for the address to be correct in 3/17.
 Thunks aside, this worked quite well, and only one instruction in the sample data differed from the tool's output (again because of thunking).
 If the function in question isn't in the map, the tool just uses the value for whatever the one after it is (as long as the one before it is the same—otherwise it terminates).